EmbySupport/Emby.Docs/Collections.md

-Collections are simply a grouping of like content.
-You could for example have a collection of James Bond Movies, a set of similar titles like "Back to the Future" or a collection of titles related to a director, actor or even awards.

-Collections are generally used to group movies together but can be used for TV Series and other library content as well.
+---
+uid: Collections
+title: Collections
+legacyUrl: /support/solutions/articles/44001159487-collections
+---

+Collections are the grouping of like media such as:

+Back to the Future Collection
+- Back to the Future
+- Back to the Future II
+- Back to the Future III

+The Terminator Collection
+- The Terminator
+- Terminator 2: Judgment Day
+- Terminator 3: Rise of the Machines
+- Terminator Salvation
+- Terminator Genisys

+Automatic Creation of Collections
+Collections for Movies can be created automatically by Emby Server by by configuring each movie library on your system.

+There are only two options that need to be set.
+The first option is to either import collection information or not.

+The second option is the required number of movies your system must have to be considered a Collections.

-## How to Create a Manual Collection
+## How to Create a Collection Manually

-To create a collection in the web interface, start with a Movie, Series, or other item in your Emby library.
+To create a collection manually, start with a Movie, Series, or any other item in your Emby library.
 Open the context menu for that item using one of the following methods:

 * Right click on the poster
 * Use the 3-Dot menu on the detail screen